N3b3x/hf-bno08x-driver/README.md

 └─────────────────────┘  └─────────────────────┘
 ```

-The BNO085 class shields your app from the gritty SH-2/SHTP details, while IBNO085Transport shields it from your hardware. **You must implement your own transport class** (I2C, SPI, or UART) that inherits from `IBNO085Transport` and plugs into the BNO085 driver.
+The BNO085 class shields your app from the gritty SH-2/SHTP details, while CommInterface shields it from your hardware. **You must implement your own communication interface class** (I2C, SPI, or UART) that inherits from `bno08x::CommInterface<YourComm>` and plugs into the BNO085 driver.

 ## Library Structure 🗂️

 ```
 src/
  ├── BNO085.hpp / BNO085.cpp  - high level driver
- ├── BNO085_Transport.hpp     - transport interface to implement
+ ├── BNO085_CommInterface.hpp - communication interface to implement
  ├── sh2/                      - vendor SH-2 library (git submodule)
  ├── app/, rvc/, dfu/          - reference HAL and DFU utilities
 ```

-Only the `BNO085.*` files and your chosen transport implementation are required
+Only the `BNO085.*` files and your chosen communication interface implementation are required
 for normal use.
 The other folders provide optional examples and helper code.

 ## Getting Started 🏁